 It's hard to describe the Cat's Meow sleeping bag because like a good feline, it doesn't seek attention.
 Unlike a high-maintenance dog (i.e., down sleeping bag), it's happy to play if you are, but it can also take care of itself if left alone.

 The Cat's Meow contains 26 ounces of synthetic HeatSeeker Guide insulation.
 Our testers believe its EN lower limit temperature rating, 22°F, is accurate compared to other bags.
-Close to this limit, however, it can begin to feel drafty because it lacks a neck baffle which reduces your ability to seal heat in on the coldest nights.
+Close to this limit, however, it can begin to feel drafty because it lacks a neck baffle to seal heat in on the coldest nights.
 Nevertheless, this bag is still warm enough for most 3-season conditions.

 This bag weighs near the middle of the pack.
 A size long on our scale weighed 2.39 pounds.
-This model is lighter than our favorite budget bag with down insulation, the Kelty Cosmic 20, but a half pound heavier than our favorite synthetic budget bag, the Nemo Kyan 35.
-The compression sack that it comes with adds 4 ounces to its packed weight.
+This performance means that it's lighter than our favorite budget down bag but a heavier than our favorite synthetic.
+The compression sack that it comes with adds a hefty 4 ounces to its total packed weight.
 Overall, it provides warmth-to-weight performance that is roughly average for an under $200 sleeping bag.

-At the time this review was written The North Face did not list the dimensions of the Cat's Meow.
-Our testers think it feels similarly spacious to a moderately roomy mummy bag like the Mountain Hardwear Lamina or Marmot Trestles 30.
+The North Face doesn't list the dimensions of the Cat's Meow, but our testers think it feels roughly average in terms of spaciousness.
 The interior fabric is glossy nylon that feels comfortable but maybe not quite as soft as the taffeta nylon on the Big Agnes Husted.
+One gripe we frequently heard is that the floppy hood drawstring tends to rub against the face of annoyed would-be sleepers.

 Features and Design

 This bag has a convenient stash pocket position just inside the main zipper.
-This spot makes it tricky to open if the bag is zipped, but ensures that your headlamp or phone batteries stay warm because they're inside the bag.
-We also appreciate the stiff fabric sewn next to the zipper to reduce snagging.
+This location makes it tricky to open the pocket if the bag is zipped up, but ensures that your headlamp or phone batteries stay warm because they're inside the bag.
+We also appreciate the stiff fabric sewn next to the zipper that helps snagging.
 Additionally, the top zipper slide has pull tabs on the outside and inside, which makes the difficult task of opening a sleeping bag in the dark slightly easier.

 Compared to other similarly priced bags the Cat's Meow performs pretty well.
-It also comes with a functional compression sack that will save you from having to spend $20 on an after-market compression sack.
+It also comes with a functional compression sack that will save you from having to spend a extra twenty dollars on an after-market compression sack.
 For these reasons, we consider this bag to be a good value.

 In the crowded field of under $200 sleeping bags, the Cat's Meow struggled to stand out.
 Its performance in warmth, weight, comfort, and packed size is consistently near average.
 That's OK, though.
 A well-balanced sleeping bag will make most people happy.
-Ultimately, our testers prefer the Nemo Kyan and Mountain Hardwear Lamina at the same price point, but if you can find the Cat's Meow on sale, it's worth considering.
+Ultimately, our testers prefer the Top Pick Nemo Kyanat the same price point, but if you want a warmer bag or can find the Cat's Meow on sale, it's worth considering.

 — Jack Cramer